 - Sign a Lease Agreement

-- The Community Manager will submit your Early Lease Termination
+- Follow the steps to submit Early Lease Termination request.

 How is a replacement resident found?